01 – In Australia, the Bogle/Chandler case mystifies police who believe poison may have been used to kill the couple.

 27 – Harvard lecturers Richard Alpert and Timothy Leary are fired after experiments with LSD.

-27 - Jomo Kenyatta is elected Premier in Kenya's first general election.
+27 – Jomo Kenyatta is elected Premier after his party, Kenya African Nation Union, wins Kenya’s first general election.

 28 – Valium is introduced.
 Roche’s brand name for the sedative diazepam soon becomes America’s most prescribed drug, only overtaken by Prozac in the late 1980s.